renovatebot/renovate/docs/development/configuration.md

 ### Configuration File

-You can override default configuration using a configuration file, with default name `config.js` or `config.cjs` (in ESM repositories) in the working directory.
+You can override default configuration using a configuration file, with default name `config.js` in the working directory.
 If you need an alternate location or name, set it in the environment variable `RENOVATE_CONFIG_FILE`.

 **Note:** `RENOVATE_CONFIG_FILE` must be provided with an explicit file extension.
 For example `RENOVATE_CONFIG_FILE=myconfig.js` or `RENOVATE_CONFIG_FILE=myconfig.json` and not `RENOVATE_CONFIG_FILE=myconfig`.
 If none is provided, or the file type is invalid, Renovate will fail.

+If you are in an ESM repo (`"type": "module"` in `package.json`) then you must use a `.cjs` extension and set `RENOVATE_CONFIG_FILE`.

 Using a configuration file gives you very granular configuration options.
 For instance, you can override most settings at the global (file), repository, or package level.